aahilshaikh-twlbs/SVC/README.md

-# SAGE - Semantic Video Comparison
+# SAGE - Semantic Analysis of Graph-based Embeds

-A lightweight web application for comparing videos using TwelveLabs AI embeddings to identify semantic differences.
+A lightweight web application for semantic analysis of graph-based embeds using TwelveLabs AI to identify differences in video content.

 ![SAGE Banner](https://img.shields.io/badge/SAGE-Semantic%20Video%20Comparison-blue)